Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Numerical experiments

+This quantity is well-defined for the braid configurations considered here and provides a computable helicity in the finite element setting.
+In practice, for periodic braids, the Lagrange multiplier scheme preserves \(\widetilde{\mathcal H}_h\) by imposing the scalar constraint on $\tilde{\mathcal H}_h$ whose variation is $\frac{\delta \tilde{\mathcal H}_h}{\delta \bm A_h}=2\bm B_h$.
+The projection-based scheme instead preserves this quantity through the same discrete local-helicity mechanism, with the fixed harmonic component included when evaluating \(\tilde{\mathcal H}_h\).

+As shown in the numerical experiments below, it distinguishes the two choices of local twists: the alternating-sign WS braid has vanishing generalized helicity, whereas the same-sign CPH braid has non-zero generalized helicity.
+In this sense, the generalized helicity detects the coherent twisting in the CPH braid, while it vanishes for the alternating-sign WS braid.
+Moreover, this generalized helicity is associated with a generalized Arnold inequality in the discrete setting \cite[Theorem~3.8]{he2025helicity}, so that a non-zero value provides a lower bound on the relaxation energy and hence an effective topological barrier.
+The harmonic component remains constant according to \cite[Theorem~3.4]{he2025helicity}, contributing only a constant background energy.

-\begin{remark} In the present work, we have fixed the boundary conditions to be magnetically closed and for brevity do not address their influence on the equilibrium structure.
+\begin{remark} In the present work, we have fixed the boundary conditions of magnetic braids to be periodic for brevity and do not address their influence on the equilibrium structure.
 Though theoretical existence of equilibria is open for MF, numerical evidence \cite{pontin2016braided,yeates2019magnetohydrodynamic} show that the choice of boundary conditions (line-tied, periodic and closed) can fundamentally alter the nature of braided equilibria.
 We leave a systematic investigation of this dependence to future work. \end{remark}